AdrianVollmer/Congruence/README.md

 Naturally, Congruence was written entirely in vim.

+The goal is primarily to consume content served by Confluence and have minimal interactions, such as liking content and posting comments.
+Editing pages is out of scope for sure.

 Disclaimer: I am not affiliated with Atlassian in any way.
 At the point of writing, I only have one Confluence instance to work with.
 I also never installed a Confluence and I have only a vague idea of what is a plugin and